-We have not recognized the royalty preferred shares because book value accounting has been applied to the assets that have been acquired through the distribution in connection with the Arrangement and they were not previously recognized in Resverlogix's financial statements.
+We have not recognized the royalty preferred shares for accounting purposes because book value accounting has been applied to the assets that were acquired through the distribution in connection with the Arrangement and they were not previously recognized in Resverlogix's financial statements.
 We will recognize a royalty receivable when royalties are reasonably determinable and the economic benefits are probable to flow to us.